Debt and coronavirus push Hertz into bankruptcy protection

 Hertz and its subsidiaries will continue to operate, according to a release from the company.
 Hertz's principal international operating regions and franchised locations are not included in the filing, the statement said.

-By the end of March, Hertz Global Holdings Inc. had racked up $18.7 billion in debt with only $1 billion of available cash.
+By the end of March, Hertz Global Holdings Inc. had racked up more than $24 billion in debt, according to the bankruptcy filing, with only $1 billion of available cash.

-Starting in mid-March, the company — whose car-rental bands also include Dollar and Thrifty — lost all revenue when travel shut down due to the coronavirus, and it started missing payments in April.
+Starting in mid-March, the company — whose car-rental bands also include Dollar and Thrifty — lost all revenue when travel shut down due to the coronavirus.
+The company made “significant efforts” but couldn’t raise money on the capital markets, so it started missing payments to creditors in April, the filing said.
 Hertz has also been plagued by management upheaval, naming its fourth CEO in six years on May 18.

 “No business is built for zero revenue,” former CEO Kathryn Marinello said on the company’s first-quarter earnings conference call May 12.
 “There’s only so long that companies’ reserves will carry them.”